 Toronto moves forward on consultations to create a non-police mental health crisis response team.

-Broadcast addressing the critical health needs of Americans through original digital content, and impactful local events.
+The Well Beings campaign addresses the critical health needs of Americans through broadcast content, original digital content, and impactful local events.

 A new poll conducted by Safer Cities shows that voters support creating a new agency of first responders, like emergency medical services or firefighters, to reroute some 911 calls away from armed police officers to medical professionals who are better situated to respond to mental health and homelessness related situations than armed police officers.